Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 -1 \leq \frac{x(t)}{X(\omega)} \leq 1
 \end{equation}

 How easy is it to solve for $EO$ using this inversion?
 I have no idea :man_shrugging: .
 It seems absurdly difficult to me.

-For one thing, the model parameters, $\delta_{\text{st}}$, $\zeta$, and $\omega_n$, are all inside the $X(\omega)$ and $\phi(\omega)$ terms.
+Firstly, the model parameters, $\delta_{\text{st}}$, $\zeta$, and $\omega_n$, are all inside the $X(\omega)$ and $\phi(\omega)$ terms.
 They are also unknown!
+We could rearrange the equations to solve for these parameters, but we would have the same problem.
+Our model parameters cannot be solved for directly.

-For another thing, we have a domain constraint on the argument of the arccos function.
+Secondly, we have a domain constraint on the argument of the arccos function.
 This means we have to solve for $EO$ using a nonlinear constraint.
 I don't like the sound of that.
-If you do manage to find a closed form analytics solution for the model parameters, don't send it to me, send it to the Nobel committee.
+If you do manage to find a closed form analytic solution for the model parameters, don't send it to me, send it to the Nobel committee.

-We therefore have to resort to computational techniques.
-We have to use an optimization algorithm to find the solution.
+We therefore resort to computational techniques.
+We'll use an optimization algorithm to find the solution.

 The first step we take toward a solution is to *guess* the EO of vibration.
-The decision to arbitrarily `guess` the EO may make you uneasy.
+The decision to arbitrarily *guess* the EO may make you uneasy.
 In most undergraduate courses, we are used to well-posed problems.
 Give me the mass of a body and the force acting on it, and I can tell you the acceleration with 100% certainty.
 Solving the SDoF fit method is not like that.

 Solving the SDoF fit problem is a bit like dating.
 The only way to find the right person is to first commit to the relationship, and assess how it goes.

-How can we make an intelligent guess as to the EO.
+How can we make an intelligent guess for the EO?
 We can use the formula below:

 \begin{equation}
 EO = \frac{\text{Natural frequency}}{\text{Shaft speed}}